 William Boekestein, pastor of Immanuel Fellowship Church in Kalamazoo, MI, was recently appointed as the social media coordinator for Reformed Fellowship, publisher of the The Outlook.
-In his continuing task to help Reformed Fellowship build an online presence and engage meaningful internet discussion, he posted yesterday (October 20, 2016) a link to my article on Fiction's … Continue reading The Delight and Truth.
+In his continuing task to help Reformed Fellowship build an online presence and engage meaningful internet discussion, he posted yesterday (October 20, 2016) a link to my article on Fiction's … Continue reading The Delight and Truth of Fiction

 Compressing everything I learned during my intensive Glen West workshop into brief blog posts seems impossible.
 But I can give you a taste through small samples.
 Last Friday, I focused on the first day and wrote about beginning to write by writing.
 Two of the many literary terms we discussed on subsequent workshop days were intention … Continue reading Telling the story eclipses intention and audience

 Lately I've been thinking a lot about what makes a novel rise above the level of merely well-written fiction to become a literary work.
 A novel can consist of technically flawless writing, but be as bland as a piece of white toast.
 So it must tell a good story.
 It's also true that a novel … Continue reading Literature or fiction?